hanscappelle/energy-dash/frontend/README.md

 # About

-Angular App for visualisation of youless(-mockup) data with d3js framework.
+Angular App for visualisation of youless data with d3js framework.

-## Gettings Started
+## Getting Started

 ### Run as chrome app